• Skip to primary navigation

 • Mango chutney - for a hint of sweetness.
 You can substitute this with any sweet chutney.

-• Stock – one beef stock cube dissolved in a cup of boiling water will be fine if you don’t have fresh beef stock to hand.
+• Stock - one beef stock cube dissolved in a cup of boiling water will be fine if you don't have fresh beef stock on hand.

-• Salt and black pepper – for seasoning.
+• Salt and black pepper - for seasoning.
 You may find that the Worcestershire sauce and the stock add sufficient seasoning.
-Taste before adding salt.
+Taste the mince before adding salt.

 • Sunflower oil - for frying the potatoes.

 The potatoes should be cut into slices, between one-eighth to one-quarter of an inch in thickness.
-You can use a sharp knife for this, or you can use a mandolin if you have one.
-Leave the potatoes in a bowl of water once you have sliced them to prevent them from discolouring.
+You could use a sharp knife or a mandolin if you have one.
+Leave the potatoes in a bowl of cold water once you have sliced them to prevent them from discolouring.
 Drain and pat them dry with paper towels before frying them.

 What to do

-In a nutshell, these are the steps for making deconstructed cottage pie:
+In a nutshell, these are the steps for making a deconstructed cottage pie:

 • prepare the vegetables and slice the potatoes